pbrucla/linux-scavenger-hunt/README.md

 will be contained in these clue files.
 It's a good idea to keep track of all the clue numbers (like `12345`) somewhere, such as on a piece of paper or in a digital note somewhere.
 Read this clue to continue!

+Flag: cyber{XQOHtljvLyiRIbYhQPLLh1p9SRT5GTyM}.
+Submit this at https://platform.acmcyber.com to track your progress!